 The history and theory of the origins of architecture.

-Geometric design including Euclidean, stereotomic, projective and descriptive geometries in pre-modern architecture; regulating lines, tessellations, conic sections, ruled surfaces, and geodesics in modern architecture; and tessellations, developable surfaces and free-form curves in contemporary digital architecture.
+Geometry in architecture and design, including the history of Euclidean, projective and descriptive geometries in pre-modern architecture; the use of regulating lines, conic sections and geodesics in modern architecture; and the prospect of ruled surfaces, developable surfaces and free-form curved surfaces in contemporary digital architecture.

 Registered Architect, Commonwealth of Pennsylvania